mantidproject/documents/Design/Muon/MuonAnalysis_sequential_fitting.md

   The intention at present is to reuse the components from the existing MultiDatasetFitting interface, as far as possible.
   This could certainly be done with the fit function / parameters section.
-  At present, that doesn't support initialising to different values (see below) - but this can be added later (and would then be available elsewhere in Mantid, not specific to muons).

-  **Initialisation of parameters to different values**

-  James's suggestion is on the right of the mockup, above the data section.

-  It has an expand/collapse icon by each parameter.
-When collapsed, you can set this parameter to the same value for all data sets, but you can also expand to initialise to different values (e.g. phases).
-Collapsing again will list all values on one line.

-  - The option of expand/collapse parameters was agreed to be a good idea
+  This is in MantidWidgets and already supports initialising parameters to different values for each dataset (e.g. phases), which is something that was agreed to be a good idea in the meeting.

-  - How would this work with fix/tie/constrain?
-These use the same expand/collapse icon.
-  - Could have another column of checkboxes for "fix" - but still leaves problem for ties and constraints
+  Image:

 ####3.
 Sequential fits